 - For individualised support, you can refer your students to 1-to-1 Consultations for Writing and Presentations: All international/EU students can book two 30-minute consultations per term and can, for example, receive feedback on aspects of their academic writing such as structure, language and style, rehearse and get feedback on oral presentations, or receive advice on pronunciation or strategies to develop speaking and listening fluency.

 - Embedded academic language & literacy courses: In collaboration with Schools and Departments, discipline-specific AEP courses are offered currently for 26 degree-programme cohorts.
-If you feel your programme would benefit from this kind of AEP provision, contact details for enquiries are on the web pages.
+If you feel your programme would benefit from this kind of AEP provision, please contact your Academic Language and Literacy Liaison.

-- In collaboration with the Graduate School, we provide writing courses for doctoral students whose first language is not English: Writing and Language Practice & Development; Doctoral Thesis Writing: Structure & Language (Science & Technology); Doctoral Thesis Writing: Structure & Language (Social Science & Humanities); Editing your Thesis with Corpora.
-For more information about these courses and how to refer your doctoral students to them, see the Graduate School’s web pages.
+- In collaboration with the Graduate School, we provide writing courses for doctoral students whose first language is not English: Core Language and Skills for Research Writing; Doctoral Thesis Writing: Structure & Language (Science & Technology); Doctoral Thesis Writing: Structure & Language (Social Science & Humanities); Writing and Editing your Thesis with Corpora.
+For more information about these courses and how to refer your doctoral students to them, see the Graduate School’s Training and Development web pages.